 The Index of Services publication does not explicitly include detailed industry figures for Sewage and refuse disposal, activities of membership organisations not elsewhere classified, or renting, but the PMI does not include these industries either.

-Although this paper follows the same underlying methodology as Chamberlin (2008), it has introduced improvements which have resulted in a more robust procedure.
+Although this article follows the same underlying methodology as Chamberlin (2008), it has introduced improvements which have resulted in a more robust procedure.
 Specifically, the revised method addresses two main points:

 Accounting for the fact that both Chartered Institute of Purchasing and Supply (Markit/CIPS) and Office for National Statistics (ONS) data tend to be influenced by the data that immediately precedes it (this is called ‘autocorrelation’, and is a common problem in analysing time-series data).